Steps to declare the Math Major (Declaration Periods: Fall 9/15- 12/9 & Spring 2/1 - 4/17)

-- After meeting with your advisor, he/she will approve and officiallize your worksheet for processing.
+- After consulting with your advisor, he/she will review your worksheet for processing.

-- Allow 10 business days for your major to appear on your transcript.
+- Allow 15 business days for your major to appear on your transcript.
+If its not visible by day 15th email me at firstname.lastname@example.org

-- Meet with your math advisor once a semester and email your advisor to answer questions or make changes to your course plan.
+- Contact your math advisor once a semester.
+Email your advisor to answer questions or make changes to your course plan.

-- Once you enter your semester of graduation, you must email your math major advisor to certify your math major worksheet.
+- Once you enter your semester of graduation, you must email your math major advisor to certify your math major worksheet for completion.

 On This Page